jcomeauictx/argentum/doc/gitian-building.md

 bin/make-base-vm --lxc --arch amd64 --suite trusty
 ```

-There will be a lot of warnings printed during build of the image.
+There will be a lot of warnings printed during the build of the image.
 These can be ignored.

 **Note**: When sudo asks for a password, enter the password for the user *debian* not for *root*.

 Getting and building the inputs
 --------------------------------

+At this point you have two options, you can either use the automated script (found in [contrib/gitian-build.sh](/contrib/gitian-build.sh)) or you could manually do everything by following this guide.
+If you're using the automated script, then run it with the "--setup" command.
+Afterwards, run it with the "--build" command (example: "contrib/gitian-build.sh -b signer 0.13.0").
+Otherwise ignore this.

-Follow the instructions in [doc/release-process.md](release-process.md) in the argentum repository
+Follow the instructions in [doc/release-process.md](release-process.md#fetch-and-create-inputs-first-time-or-when-dependency-versions-change)
-under 'Fetch and build inputs' to install sources which require manual intervention.
-Also follow
+in the bitcoin repository under 'Fetch and create inputs' to install sources which require
-the next step: 'Seed the Gitian sources cache', which will fetch all necessary source files allowing
+manual intervention.
+Also optionally follow the next step: 'Seed the Gitian sources cache
+and offline git repositories' which will fetch the remaining files required for building
-for Gitian to work offline.
+offline.

-Building Bitcoin
+Building Argentum Core
 ----------------

-To build Bitcoin (for Linux, OS X and Windows) just follow the steps under 'perform
+To build Argentum Core (for Linux, OS X and Windows) just follow the steps under 'perform
-Gitian builds' in [doc/release-process.md](release-process.md) in the argentum repository.
+Gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the bitcoin repository.

-This may take a long time as it also builds the dependencies needed for each descriptor.
+This may take some time as it will build all the dependencies needed for each descriptor.
-These dependencies will be cached after a successful build to avoid rebuilding them where possible.
+These dependencies will be cached after a successful build to avoid rebuilding them when possible.

 At any time you can check the package installation and build progress with